JoachimColine/easy-led-panel/README.md

 Each LED interprets the data intended for it and adjusts its color and brightness accordingly.

 By being individually addressable, the WS2811b LEDs can be programmed with high flexibility.
-Programming is particularly easy under the <a href="https://www.arduino.cc/">Arduino</a> framework as explained in [your first LED animation](#your-first-led-animation).
+Programming is particularly easy under the <a href="https://www.arduino.cc/">Arduino</a> framework as explained in the [LED programming section](#how-to-program-your-led-panel).

 ### List of required components
 - A <a href= "https://www.pjrc.com/store/octo28_adaptor.html">Teensy</a> board, mounted on an OctoWS2811 Adaptor,